thepro101/i3dashctl/README.md

 # i3dashctl
-i3 dashboard control using chromium.
+A multifunctional tool to minipulate i3 to display full screen dashboards using chromium.